vedanthv/data-engineering-portfolio/README.md

 Hello World!
 I'm Vedanth.

-This is a complete portfolio of the projects I have designed with a major focus on implementing various data engineering tech and cloud services across Azure, AWS and GCP.
+This is a complete portfolio of the projects I have designed with a major focus on implementing various data engineering tech and cloud services.

 Feel Free to Connect with me 🤠